SDL-Hercules-390/hyperion/tests/README.md

             not given then any subsequent '*Hmsg' directives will fail due to the stored message queue being empty.

-*Want       The expected r command output.
+*Want       The expected 'r' command output.
 A string identifying the
             comparison may be enclosed in double quotes before the compare data (e.g. `*Want "CRC-32" DF00E74C`)

-*Gpr        A previous gpr console command should have been issued to
+*Gpr        A previous 'gpr' console command should have been issued
-            display the general registers.
+            to display the general registers.
 The specified register is compared with the hexadecimal data specified after the register number.
 Specify a decimal register number with no leading zero.
 The comment "#address" may be specified to notify the CMS test driver that the register contains a storage address.

+*Fpr        Same thing as *Gpr except for 'fpr' floating-point registers.
-*Cr         Same thing as *Gpr except for control registers.
+*Cr         Same thing as *Gpr except for 'cr' control registers.

 *Key        Compare the specified key against the key displayed in the
-            previous r command.
+            previous 'r' command.

 *Prefix     Compare the specified value to the contents of the prefix
-            register displayed by a previous pr command.
+            register displayed by a previous 'pr' command.

 *Program    A program check is expected, for example to verify that a
             privileged operation causes an 0c2.
 Since program checks